models-promo-shot-smile-face

 At L’Atelier Aesthetics, Dr Brennand personally delivers every Julaine and Sculptra treatment.
 The planning, dosing and placement all sit with the doctor.

-Our clinic is at 101 Harley Street, London W1G 6AH, around five to ten minutes on foot from Bond Street, Oxford Circus or Regent’s Park.
-To plan a treatment, book a consultation with Dr Brennand through the contact page or call us to arrange a time.
+The clinic is at 101 Harley Street, London W1G 6AH, five to ten minutes on foot from Bond Street, Oxford Circus and Regent’s Park underground stations.

 Book a consultation